Resource & Referral Center

 This Center serves as a clearinghouse for individuals interested in becoming volunteer tutors by connecting them with literacy programs in their communities.
 The Center also provides initial and in-service training to tutors and staff, an annual statewide staff development conference and the annual tutor and student On The Road To Literacy Spring conference.

-Being struck with the staggering low literacy rates among inmate populations, LV-Illinois began its work in correctional education by helping to develop volunteer programs in adult correctional centers.
-In 1995, LV-Illinois’ work expanded to the juvenile centers, where, in conjunction with School District #428 of the Illinois Department of Corrections, the Jump Start program was created.
+Being struck with the staggering low literacy rates among inmate populations, LVI began its work in correctional education by helping to develop volunteer programs in adult correctional centers.
+In 1995, LVI’s work expanded to the juvenile centers, where, in conjunction with School District #428 of the Illinois Department of Juvenile Justice, the Jump Start program was created.
 The Jump Start program, which operates in the Illinois Youth Centers, is an intergenerational tutoring and mentoring program that targets retirees and retired teachers, in particular, to serve as volunteers.
 Jump Start tutors focus not only on academics, but also serve as mentors for the youth in helping them make better life choices.

 Advocacy and Special Events

-To raise public awareness about adult literacy and generate new resources for literacy programs, LV-Illinois participates in a broad number of coalitions, commissions and advisory councils at the local, state and national level.
-LV-Illinois also sponsors events throughout the year.
+To raise public awareness about adult literacy and generate new resources for literacy programs, LVI participates in a broad number of coalitions, commissions and advisory councils at the local, state and national level.
+LVI also sponsors events throughout the year.